Joseph Magaletti: Arrest, trial, and imprisonment

 A week after Leonard's killing, Magaletti was arrested for burglary and robbery in relation to two separate incidents in which he had robbed a female acquaintance's house and had threatened to kill her.
 In the meantime, detectives investigating the crime scene of the Leonard murder found a strand of hair and palm prints that matched Magaletti, her neighbor at the time, but as this was not considered sufficient evidence for an arrest, he was not charged.

 Five years later, the hair and a sample from Magaletti were sent to a laboratory in North Carolina, where they hoped that the advancements of DNA technology could help them.
 Using touch DNA analysis, it was confirmed that Magaletti had been present at the crime scene when Leonard had been murdered resulting in his subsequent arrest.
 While he vehemently denied responsibility, Magaletti would later be charged, convicted and sentenced to life imprisonment for the murder on June 15, 2001.

 Death and identification

 After his trial, Magaletti was transferred to an undisclosed jail within Florida, where he served his life term until his eventual death on February 16, 2015.
 Six years later, authorities re-testing DNA from garments found at the scene of the Stafford murder uncovered a link to Magaletti, who worked at the same nightclub as her husband.
 Further investigations revealed that Magaletti likely knew his colleague's schedule, had visited their house on previous occasions and had apparently sold seat covers to Denise.
-Due to this, investigators concluded that this was sufficient evidence that would have lead to an arrest if Magaletti was still alive.
+Due to this, investigators concluded that this was sufficient evidence that would have led to an arrest if Magaletti was still alive.

 Since his identification, authorities are now investigating the possibility that Magaletti might have been responsible for other crimes committed in Sarasota or other locations across the state.
 He additionally remains a suspect in the Zea case, which remains unsolved.